TheSubtleArtist/MyHackMe/Tmux.md

 ![Session delete](/images/sessionNameKill.png)<br>

 Key points:
-- any unsaved work in a session will be deleted with the
+- any unsaved work in a session will be deleted with the session-kill command